libgy8zli/linux-knowldge/linux-sysadmin.md

  - chown: change the ownership of a file or directory
  - chmod: Change the mode of a file or directory
  - chgrp: Change the group ownership of a file or folder

+### Advanced Permissions:
+ - SUID: The 'set uesr id' bit.
+FIles with an 's' in the place of the 'x' permission within the user's column have this set.
+Note that this will not work on Bash scripts anymore.
+Also, many file systems can be mounted with the 'nosuid' option/
+ - SGID: THe 'set group id' bit.
+Files and folders with the 's' in the place of the 'x' permission within the groups's column have this set.
+This assigns group ownership to files.
+Useful for shared group directions.
+ - Stick Bit: This permission has a 't' in place of an 'x' in the other's column.
+This permission only allows the creator of a file to remove the file.